-- 5.4.4.1 Members of the Trustee Board must act collectively as charity trustees of their charity, and in the best interests of the charity's members. - 5.4.4.2 The Trustee Board must act in the charity's best interests, acting with reasonable care and skill and take steps to be confident that: - a) The charity is: - well managed - carrying out its purposes for the public benefit - complying with the charity's governing document and the law - managing the charity's resources responsibly - b) the charity is operating compliant with POR, including effective management of the Key Policies listed in chapter 2 - The Equal Opportunities Policy, Privacy and Data Protection Policy, Religious Policy, Safeguarding Policy, Safety Policy, Vetting Policy, Youth Member Anti-bullying Policy. - c) young people are meaningfully involved in decision making at all levels - d) there are sufficient resources (funds, people, property and equipment) available to meet the planned work of the Group, District or County (as appropriate) including delivery of the high quality programme and resource requirements of the training programme (Rule 4.2.2) - e) the Scouts has a positive image in the local community - 5.4.4.3 The Trustee Board members must themselves collectively: - a) develop and maintain a risk register, including putting in place appropriate mitigations - b) ensure that the charity's finances are properly managed, including development and maintenance of appropriate budgets to support the work of the charity - c) maintain and manage: - a reserves policy for the charity (including a plan for use of reserves outside the 'minimum')
+- 5.4.6.1 Members of the Group Trustee Board must act collectively as charity trustees of their Scout Group, and in the best interests of the charity's members. - 5.4.6.2 Governance roles must be distinct to help manage conflicts of interest.
+This means that the roles of Group's Chair and Treasurer must be kept separate and be done by two different people. - 5.4.6.3 The Group Trustee Board must act in the charity's best interests, acting with reasonable care and skill and take steps to be confident that: - a) The charity is: - well managed - carrying out its purposes for the public benefit - complying with the charity's governing document and the law - managing the charity's resources responsibly - b) the charity is operating compliant with POR and the local charity regulator, including effective management of each of the Key Policies listed in Chapter 2 of The Scout Association Policy, Organisation and Rules. - c) young people are meaningfully involved in decision making at all levels - d) the Group has sufficient resources (funds, people, property and equipment) available to meet the planned work of the Group including delivery of the high quality programme and resource requirements of the training programme (Rule 4.2.2 of The Scout Association Policy, Organisation and Rules) - 5.4.6.4 The Group Trustee Board members must themselves collectively: - a) develop and maintain a risk register, including putting in place appropriate mitigations - b) ensure that the Group's finances are properly managed, including development and maintenance of appropriate budgets to support the work of the Group

-- an investment policy for the charity - a public benefit statement for the charity - d) ensure that people, property and equipment are appropriately insured, and that any property and equipment owned or used by the charity is properly protected and maintained - e) promote and support the development of Scouting in the local area. - f) ensure the appointment and management and operation of any subcommittees, including appointing a Chair to lead the sub-committee - g) ensure that effective administration is in place to support the work of the Trustee Board - h) appoint any Administrators, Advisers and co-opted members of the Trustee Board - i) ensure transparency of operation, including: - prepare and approve the Annual Accounts and arrange their examination by an auditor, independent examiner or scrutineer as appropriate and as appointed by the Scout Council at their Annual General Meeting - prepare and approve the Trustees' Annual Report (which must include the Annual Accounts) - present the approved Trustees' Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting (AGM) - following the AGM, ensure that a copy of the Trustee Annual Report and Accounts is sent to the District or County Trustee Board administration and, if a registered charity, is filed with the appropriate charity regulator (if the regulator's rules require it). - take responsibility for adherence to Data Protection Legislation recognising that, dependent on circumstances, it will at different times act as a Data Controller and as a Data Processor - k) individually and collectively maintain confidentiality regarding appropriate Trustee Board business - I) where staff are employed: - act as a responsible employer in accordance with Scouting's values and relevant legislation - ensure that effective line management is in place for each employed staff member and that these are clearly established and communicated - ensure that appropriate specific personnel insurance is in place a) provide any necessary support to the Group Scout Leader, when required, to assist the opening, change, merging or closing of sections in the Group a) provide any necessary support to the District Commissioner, when required, to assist the opening, change, merging or closing of Groups, Explorer Units, Scout Networks and Scout Active Support Units in the District
+- c) maintain and manage: - a reserves policy for the charity including a plan for use of reserves outside the 'minimum' - an investment policy for the charity - a public benefit statement for the charity - d) ensure that people, property and equipment are appropriately insured, and that any property and equipment owned or used by the Group is properly protected and maintained - e) ensure the appointment and management and operation of any subcommittees, including appointing a Chair to lead the sub-committee.
+This should normally be one of the Group's Trustees. - f) ensure that effective administration is in place to support the work of the Group Trustee Board - g) appoint any co-opted members of the Group Trustee Board - h) ensure transparency of operation, including: - prepare and approve the Annual Accounts and arrange their examination by an auditor, independent examiner or scrutineer (as appropriate) and as appointed by the Group Scout Council at their AGM - prepare and approve the Group Trustees' Annual Report (which must include the Annual Accounts and include the report from the auditor, independent examiner or scrutineer) - present the approved Group Trustees' Annual Report and Annual Accounts to the Group Scout Council for their consideration at the Group's AGM - following the Group AGM, ensure that a copy of the Group Trustees' Annual Report and Accounts is sent to the District Trustee Board administration (see 5.4.7.9) and, if the Group is a registered charity, is filed with the appropriate charity regulator (if the regulator's rules require it). - take responsibility for the Group's adherence to Data Protection Legislation recognising that, dependent on circumstances, it will at different times act as a Data Controller and as a Data Processor - j) individually and collectively maintain confidentiality regarding appropriate Group Trustee Board business